psiri/nixos-config/README.md

            2. Ex (with impermanence): ```/persist/var/lib/sops-nix/key.txt```
 3. Complete the NixOS installation:
     1. Run `sudo nixos-install --flake ./nixos-config/.#<HOSTNAME>` and reboot when the installation is complete
-        * **Note:** Depending whether you opted to store secrets locally or in a private get repo, you may be prompted for authentication to the private repo
+        * :warning: **Note:** Depending whether you opted to store secrets locally or in a private get repo, you may be prompted for authentication to the private repo

 ## Updates